zentrocdot/InofficialTurtleGraphicsDoc/README.md

 > documentation with how to instructions and tips and
 > tricks.
 This is done alongside my programming activities.

+## 🐢 Turtle Graphics

+This documentation is related to the Python standard turtle library.

 ## 🚀 Get Started

 Import the standard Python module turtle to get started.